KSHB 41 reporter Olivia Acree covers portions of Johnson County, Kansas. Share your story idea with Olivia.

 —

-A man living in an Overland Park assisted living community lives by that phrase, and that you’re never too old.
+A man living at Santa Marta Retirement Community in Overland Park assisted living community lives by that phrase.

-Jerry Stephenson turns 100 years old on November 18.
-Although it was only 15 years ago that he found his life’s hobby: art.
+Stephenson turns 100 years old on Tuesday, Nov.
+18. Although it was only 15 years ago that he found his life’s hobby: art.

-“At age 85 my wife had thought, well, it’s time we went to a retirement facility,” said Stephenson.
+“At age 85, my wife had thought, well, it’s time we went to a retirement facility,” he said.

 She wanted a place where they could live the rest of their lives slowly.
-That wasn’t a word in Jerry’s vocabulary.
+But that wasn’t a word in Jerry’s vocabulary.

-“Art in the purest form that is hard to resist,” said Stephenson.
+“Art in the purest form that is hard to resist,” he said.

 A fellow resident convinced Jerry to pick up a paintbrush, and with a few brushstrokes, he crossed art off his bucket list.

 “I'd wear out just painting.
-But because you get so involved and concentrated,” said Stephenson.
+But because you get so involved and concentrated,” Stephenson said.

-Another old saying goes, “a picture is worth 1,000 words.”
-Jerry has one that’s priceless.
+Another old saying goes, “A picture is worth 1,000 words.”
+And Jerry has one that’s priceless.

-"My favorite though, right here.
-That's my wife,” said Stephenson.
+"My favorite, though, right here.
+That's my wife,” he said of one of his works.

-For Jerry, a life well lived is a life without regrets.
-He says that he thinks young, and that means there’s no limit to what he can do.
+For Stephenson, a life well lived is a life without regrets.
+He said he thinks young, and that means there’s no limit to what he can do.

-I asked him if he ever wished that he started painting earlier in life.
-His answer, no.
+I asked him if he ever wished he had started painting earlier in life.
+His answer was no.

-As he’s watched history unfold around him for a century, he’s learned just never say never, and never say no. Unless it’s about sharing the secret to life.
+As he’s watched history unfold around him for a century, he’s learned to never say never and never say no. Unless it’s about sharing the secret to life.

-“If I told you, it wouldn't be a secret,” said Stephenson.
+“If I told you, it wouldn't be a secret,” Stephenson said.

 He also learned that even at 100 years old, it's never too late to surprise yourself.

 “I had no idea I had such talent and ability.
-It goes to show we have unknown capability,” said Stephenson.
+It goes to show we have unknown capability,” Stephenson said.

 —